 Missed the application date?
 You can register your interest for positions that may become available during the season by signing up to the term pool.

-DEW employs Seasonal Project Firefighters annually, to assist in delivering its fire and land management responsibilities.
+NPWS employs seasonal project firefighters every year to help deliver its fire and land management responsibilities.
 Participation in bushfire suppression and prescribed burning operations are the major focus of the job.

-The statewide recruitment process occurs annually between the months of June and July, with employment contracts being offered to successful candidates for up to 9 months for the period of September through to May.
+Recruitment occurs between May and July, with employment contracts offered to successful candidates for up to 9 months from September to May.

-Wondering what it takes to become a DEW project firefighter?
-Get the inside story from the staff themselves in the short video below.
+Wondering what it takes?
+Get the inside story in this short video